 Size, vibrations and the speed of light

-Having previously established that there is a superabundance of neutrinos in the universe, we must conclude that the aether is mainly zero-point neutrinos, and that it’s the vibrational speed of these neutrinos that determine the speed of light.
+Going with our assumption that there’s a superabundance of neutrinos in the universe, we can conclude that the aether is mainly zero-point neutrinos, and that it’s the vibrational speed of these neutrinos that determine the speed of light.

 We arrive at this conclusion by noting that collisions between photons and neutrinos in the aether happen all the time, and that these collisions must be friction-less.
 Otherwise, there will be loss of energy.